-The results of our study showed that the group of patients that received a multidisciplinary rehabilitation program had a significant better functional and respiratory performance than the control group.
-During the COVID-19' pandemic, we have observed that ICUs became overwhelmed in many countries, and this fact raised the need to optimize ICU treatment in terms of length and patient outcome [17, 29].
-Some studies have already been conducted to study the influence of rehabilitation in COVID-19' patients [18, 19, 28, 30-33], but to the authors' knowledge, this is the first randomized controlled trial to analyse the impact of the implementation of a rehabilitation programme in COVID19 patients' hospitalized in the ICU.
+The results of our study showed that the group of patients who received a multidisciplinary rehabilitation programme had a significant better functional and respiratory performance than the control group.
+During the COVID-19 pandemic, we observed that ICUs became overwhelmed in many countries, and this fact raised the need to optimise ICU treatment in terms of length and patient outcome [18, 28].
+Some studies have already been conducted to study the influence of rehabilitation in COVID-19 patients [15, 19, 27, 29-32], but to our knowledge, this is the first randomised controlled trial to analyse the impact of the implementation of a rehabilitation programme in COVID-19 patients hospitalised in the ICU.

-The main outcome in this study, namely in the 4-week as 12-week mark assessment, was the 6MWT.
-The IG showed significantly better results than the CG, both on the 4 and 12-week follow up.
-These results are in line to the previous showed by Liu et al. [16], that reported a significant improvement in 6MWD after 6 weeks of respiratory rehabilitation, those by Schindler et al. [33] that reported an improvement in 6MWT performance after rehabilitation, and those showed by Al Chikhaine et al. [28], that reported a significantly better performance on the 6MWT of post-ICU COVID-19 patients, who performed a rehabilitation program, compared to post-ICU non-COVID-19 patients who did not perform any rehabilitation program.
-The difference in 6MWT values in the two groups was greater than 30 meters, which according to the study by Bohannon et al. [34] reflects the minimum clinically important difference value for most diseases.
-These findings suggest that the rehabilitation program implemented improves functional and respiratory capacity, supported by the fact that, at the 4-week follow-up, the IG showed significantly lower lever of perceived exertion in the BRPE scale applied after the 6MWT, and the difference between the groups was clinically important (0.8) [35].
-BRPE is a widely used and reliable indicator to monitor and guide exercise intensity, that allows individuals to subjectively rate their level of exertion during exercise or exercise testing [27].
-Both groups showed better values on the 12-week evaluation than on the 4-week evaluation, which is similar to the results reported by Denehy et al. [11], and suggests that changes in functional capacity tend to improve over time, but the rehabilitation program seems to enhance the recovery time.
+The main outcome of this study, at the 4-week and 12-week assessments, was the 6MWT.
+The intervention group showed significantly better results than the control group, both on the 4- and 12-week follow-up assessment.
+These results are in line with the previous data from Liu et al. [17], who reported a significant improvement in 6-min walk distance after 6 weeks of respiratory rehabilitation; those from Schindler et al. [32], who reported an improvement in 6MWT performance after rehabilitation; and those from AL CHIKHANIE et al. [27], who reported a significantly better performance on the 6MWT of post-ICU COVID-19 patients who performed a rehabilitation programme, compared to post-ICU non-COVID-19 patients who did not undertake any rehabilitation programme.
+The difference in 6MWT values in the two groups was >30 m, which, according to the study by Bohannon et al. [33], reflects the minimum clinically important difference value for most diseases.
+These findings suggest that the rehabilitation programme implemented improves functional and respiratory capacity, supported by the fact that at the 4-week follow-up, the intervention group showed significantly lower levels of perceived exertion in the BRPE scale applied after the 6MWT, and the difference between the groups was clinically important (0.8) [34].
+BRPE is a widely used and reliable indicator to monitor and guide exercise intensity, which allows individuals to subjectively rate their level of exertion during exercise or exercise testing [26].
+Both groups showed better values at the 12-week evaluation than the 4-week evaluation, which is similar to the results reported by Denehy et al. [11], and suggests that changes in functional capacity tend to improve over time, but the rehabilitation programme seems to enhance the recovery time.